East Indian Mutton Curry Recipe | Easy Mutton Curry Recipe

 How to make Mutton Curry (East Indian Mutton Curry Recipe)

-We make this 1 kg mutton curry recipe in a pressure cooker for faster cooking.
+We make this 1.5 kg mutton curry recipe in a pressure cooker for faster cooking.
 You will need a pressure cooker of about 3 to 5 liter capacity for cooking the curry well.

 This mutton curry recipe is so simple to make that even beginners can attempt it, and you cannot go wrong with this.

-• To make this mutton curry, just heat a pressure cooker and add in some oil.
+• To make this mutton curry, just heat a pressure cooker and add some oil.
 When the oil is hot enough, add a few whole spices and let them sizzle.

-easy mutton curry recipe
+east indian mutton curry recipe

 Serving Suggestions